ZitongWang-dev/ZitongWang-dev.github.io/_pages/research.md

 ## Cue-invariant geometric structure of the population codes in macaque V1 and V2
 **Affiliation:** Carnegie Mellon University (Supervisor: Dr. Tai-Sing Lee)

-Examined cue-invariant geometric structures in V1 and V2 population codes for representing surface boundaries across different visual cues.
-Developed a cue-transfer decoding approach using Procrustes analysis to align population codes and quantify cue invariance.
-This work demonstrated that cue-invariant structures are preserved across various conditions and improve with larger neural populations.
+We investigated how macaque V1 and V2 represent visual boundaries across different cues (e.g., line drawings vs. natural images).
+We found that while single neurons have weak invariance, the *geometric structure* of the population code is highly stable.
+We developed a 'cue-transfer' decoding method using Procrustes analysis to show that these neural geometries can be aligned, revealing a robust, cue-invariant representation.

 **Presentations on this work:**